Terms and Conditions

 Arrival and Collection Times

-We do not accept arrivals or collections on Sundays or Wednesdays.
+We do not accept arrivals or collections on Sundays and have limited opening times on Bank Holidays.
 Please take this into account when booking your dates with us.
-Sundays and Wednesdays will be charged for if your bunny is staying with us on those days.
+Sundays will be charged for if your bunny is staying with us on those days.
 Please remember to make a note of the arrival and collection times you have put on your booking form as it is very easy to forget once you have sent the form off.
 I would very much appreciate it if you could be as prompt as possible as we do lead busy lives and need to arrange these times around other things.

 If you are likely to be delayed for the collection of your pet please advise us as soon as possible.
 Should the collection move back to a later date (and we have room) then the additional boarding fees applicable will be payable upon collection.